 The following sections describe the process of enqueuing, leasing, and deleting tasks using pull queues.

 Pull queues allow a task consumer to process tasks outside of App Engine's

 default task processing system.
 If the task consumer is a part of your

 App Engine app, you can manipulate tasks using simple API calls from the

 Task consumers outside of App Engine can pull tasks using the

 The process works like this:

 - The task consumer leases tasks, either via the Task Queue API (if the consumer is internal to App Engine) or the Task Queue REST API (if the consumer is external to App Engine).

 - App Engine sends task data to the consumer.

 - The consumer processes the tasks.
 If the task fails to execute before the lease expires, the consumer can lease it again.
-This counts as a retry attempt, and you can configure the maximum number of retry attempts before the system deletes the task.

 - After a task executes successfully, the task consumer must delete it.